marty-macfly/yii2-webserver-auth/README.md

 * admin/admin => acess token: 100-token
 * demo/demo => acess token: 101-token

-The login and password is used only for SSO on nginx when you're redirect to http://127.0.0.1:8080/site/login.
+The login and password is used only for SSO on Nginx when you're redirect to http://127.0.0.1:8080/site/login.
 If you're directly prompt by your browser for login and password you should use login: `x-sso-token` (name define in the module configuration for `token_name`) and the access token has the password (for **admin** user **100-token**).

 ## Yii setup